- Small Business Blog

 Using NAICS to determine industry norms

 The North American Industry Classification System (NAICS) is the standard that federal statistical agencies use in classifying business establishments for the purpose of collecting, analyzing, and publishing statistical data related to the economy.
-You can access the NAICS database to look at your industry on the U.S. Census Bureau website.
+You may access the NAICS database to look at your industry on the U.S. Census Bureau website.

 Why is the small business definition important?

 Size and revenue statistics shouldn’t discourage business owners who are struggling to generate revenue.
-Instead, the numbers can help you understand that small businesses cover a large spectrum.
+Instead, the numbers may help you understand that small businesses cover a large spectrum.
 In a time when global connectivity makes it possible for all types of entrepreneurs to start and run businesses, it’s good to see the stats behind your business community.

 What is the average revenue of small businesses?